materialsproject/fireworks/docs/installation_tutorial.rst

 * Within the **spec**, the **_tasks** section tells you what jobs will run.
 The ``Script Task`` is a particular type of task that runs commands through the shell.
 Other sections of the **spec** can be also be defined, but for now we'll stick to just **_tasks**.
 Later on, we'll describe how to run multiple **_tasks** or customized **_tasks**.
 * This FireWork runs the script ``echo "howdy, your job launched successfully!" >> howdy.txt"``, which prints text to a file named ``howdy.txt``.
 * The **state** of *READY* means the FireWork is ready to be run.
+* The **name** is an optional field that we can set to help query for FireWorks later on.
+In this case, we did not specify one so a default name was used.

 You have now stored a FireWork in the LaunchPad, and it's ready to run!

-.. note:: More details on using the ``ScriptTask`` are presented in the later tutorials.
+.. note:: The ScriptTask provides more options than what's presented here; more details on using the ``ScriptTask`` will be presented in future tutorials.
+.. note:: The ``lpad get_fws`` command is a powerful way to search for FireWorks in the database.
+For details on its usage, see :doc:`Querying FireWorks and Workflows </query_tutorial>`

 Launch a Rocket on the FireServer
 =================================